Capsized: Blood in the Water: Premiere

 The movie debuted exclusively through Discovery network, during their Shark Week event, as Episode 10 of the 2019 Season.
 It was released on Wednesday at 9 p.m.
 ET, following the documentary-style show Extinct or Alive: The Lost Shark.
 Viewers without access to television, were able to view Capsized via live stream on the network's website, or on the Discovery Go app with a cable provider login needed to view the stream.
 Audience with a Hulu account, can similarly stream the movie through that medium.
 A live stream of Shark Week programs can also be accessed through YouTube TV, Amazon Prime Video or Vudu.

 Reception

 Overall, the movie was well received by critics for its realistic portrayal of survival.
 As intended by Discovery, they also noted the educational value for the film.
-Special effects and use real shark footage was noted, while differences from the true story were pointed out.
+Special effects and use of real shark footage was noted, while differences from the true story were pointed out.
 Other reviews noted the effective use of tension, and suspenseful thriller aspects.
 Some reviews acknowledged the network's intention to keep from depicting sharks as villainous, as effective; even noting that actors within the film were successfully scared by the artificial sharks used during the attack scenes.